2012 Summer Olympics: Mascots

 The official mascots for the 2012 Summer Olympics and Paralympic Games were unveiled on 19 May 2010.
 Wenlock and Mandeville are animations depicting two drops of steel from a steelworks in Bolton.
 They are named after Much Wenlock, a town in Shropshire that holds a forerunner of the current Olympic Games, and Stoke Mandeville, a village in Buckinghamshire where a forerunner of the Paralympic Games was first held.
 The writer Michael Morpurgo wrote the story concept for the mascots, and an animation was produced.
-Two stories have been created about the mascots: Out Of A Rainbow and Adventures On A Rainbow.
+Four stories have been created about the mascots: Out Of A Rainbow, Adventures On A Rainbow, Rainbow Rescue, and Rainbow to the Games.

-Creative Review magazine liked the mascots, but elsewhere their design was greeted with some disdain.
-One columnist jested that they were the product of a "drunken one-night stand between a Teletubby and a Dalek".
-Others have compared them to Izzy, the much disparaged mascot of the 1996 Atlanta Summer Olympics.
-Still others have likened them to Kang and Kodos from The Simpsons.
-However, the mascots' creators claim that young people find the duo appealing.
+Creative Review magazine praised the mascots, but elsewhere their design was greeted with some disdain.
+However, the mascots' creators claimed that young people found the duo appealing.

 Chariots of Fire

 The 1981 Best Picture Oscar–winning film Chariots of Fire, which tells the story of two British athletes in the 1924 Olympics, was a recurring theme in promotions for the 2012 Olympics.
-A digitally re-mastered version of Chariots of Fire was released on 13 July 2012 and screened in over 100 UK cinemas as part of the celebrations, and a 2012 stage adaptation ran in London theatres from 9 May 2012 to 5 January 2013.
+A digitally re-mastered version of Chariots of Fire was released on 13 July 2012 and screened in over 100 UK cinemas as part of the celebrations, and a stage adaptation ran in London theatres from 9 May 2012 to 5 January 2013.
 The film's theme tune was performed during the opening ceremony by the London Symphony Orchestra, conducted by Simon Rattle.
 The performance was accompanied by a comedic skit by Rowan Atkinson, which included the opening beach-running footage from the film.
 A new orchestration of the film's theme tune was played during each medal presentation of the Games.

-Sponsors

-LOCOG and the IOC agreed sponsorship deals with several companies, each assigned to one of four categories; worldwide, tier one, tier two and tier three.
-The worldwide partners were: Acer, Atos, Coca-Cola, Dow, General Electric, McDonald's, Omega SA, Panasonic, Procter & Gamble, Samsung and Visa.
-Tier one partners were: Adidas, BMW, BP, British Airways, BT Group, EDF Energy and Lloyds TSB.
-The tier two partners were: Adecco, ArcelorMittal, Cadbury, Deloitte, Thomas Cook Group, Cisco Systems and United Parcel Service.
-Tier three partners were: Aggreko, Airwave, Atkins, The Boston Consulting Group, CBS Outdoor, Crystal CG, Eurostar, Freshfields Bruckhaus Deringer, G4S, GlaxoSmithKline, Gymnova, Heathrow Airport, Heineken, Holiday Inn, John Lewis & Partners, McCann Worldgroup, Mondo, Nature Valley, Next, Nielsen Company, Populous (company), Rapiscan Systems, Rio Tinto (corporation), Technogym, Thames Water, Ticketmaster, Trebor and Westfield Group.
-The companies provided £1.4 billion of funding altogether, allocated evenly between the IOC and LOCOG.